rorygee/Varbit-Explorer/README.md

 Varbit Explorer is a restrained RuneLite plugin for observing variable and varbit state changes in Old School RuneScape.

-It focuses on visibility and inspection rather than automation.
-It does not interpret game mechanics, infer intent, or prescribe workflows.
-It exposes raw state changes and leaves meaning to the developer.

 ---

 ## Event Log Panel